dooco/edwinaz/README.md

           - Order details that have been added to the user’s shopping bag is stored here.
           - Order field has a foreign key relationship with order model.
           - Product field has a foreign key relationship with product model.
-          - The quantity field holds r=the quantity of product purchased.
+          - The quantity field holds the quantity of product purchased.
           - Line item total records the product of quantity and product price.

         - **Vendor model**